SilasK/Krak/README.md

-# Snakemake pipline for Kraken2 + Braken.
+# Simple snakemake pipline for Kraken2 + Braken.

+Running kraken+ braken can be a bit combersome.
+Here is *Krak* a simple plpeline that let's you run these tools in a simple and efficient way.

 ## Classify using existing kraken2 + braken dbs